How to Calculate Profitability Index in Excel [Free Template]

 • B4 is the Cash Inflow of Year 1.
 Cell B4 is locked with an absolute cell reference.

-The cash Inflow is multiplied by the Discounted Rate to determine the Discounted Value.
+I multiplied the cash Inflow by the Discounted Rate to determine the Discounted Value.

 = B8-B9